Yellow Dog Flyfishing Yellow Dog Flyfishing Destinations

 Lodging Details

 Even in one of the most remote jungle locations in the world, guests at Tsimane will enjoy each night in comfort and style.
 The Pluma Lodge experience is based around the main jungle lodge and two smaller headwater out-camp operations.
 The first out-camp is located on the upper Pluma River and the other is on the upper Itirizama River, one of the main tributaries to the Pluma.
 With this program, anglers have access to three different rivers: the Pluma River, the Itirizama River, and the Secure River.
 This broad variety of waters allows groups to fish new (and rested) water every day and rarely if ever, repeat the same fishing beat over the course of a week.
-The main Pluma Lodge features four log cabins and sleeps up to eight anglers.
-Each cabin features two beds, private bathrooms with hot water, and full electricity.
+The main Pluma Lodge features six single occupancy lodge rooms.
+Each room features a comfortable bed, private bathrooms with hot water, and full electricity.
 The main common area offers satellite Wi-Fi and satellite phone service, and the menu focuses on delicious international cuisine paired with great Argentine wines.

 Food and Beverages